LuizBrugnera/leetcode-challenges/116-populating-next-right-pointers-in-each-node/README.md

   Node *next;
 }

-Populating Next Right Pointers in Each Node requires you to connect all nodes at the same level.
-The value of the next pointer of a node is automatically connected to the next node at the same level in the tree.
-If there is no next node, the next pointer should be set to NULL.
+Populates each next pointer to point to its next right node.
+If there is no next right node, the next pointer should be set to NULL.

+Initially, all next pointers are set to NULL.